We strive to provide you with reliable and essential energy delivery

 Contact us online or by calling 1.800.572.1111 and we’ll notify you before any planned interruption of your electricity service for maintenance.
 We’ll also keep you updated on power restoration efforts if the duration of an outage extends beyond 24 hours.

-In addition to regular HEAP, the household may also be eligible for emergency HEAP benefits.
+In addition to regular HEAP, you may also be eligible for emergency HEAP benefits.
 The number of emergency benefits varies per season depending on the availability of funds.
-The emergency HEAP program began January 2, 2013.
+Emergency HEAP opened January 3, 2017 and will close when funds are exhausted.

 EAP bill credits are available automatically to any customer who receives a HEAP benefit.
 No application is needed.
 A limited number of EAP participants will be able to apply for our EAP arrears forgiveness program.
 EAP bill credits will continue each year as long as a HEAP benefit is applied to your NYSEG account.